 Ischia.
 Travel by hydrofoil to the volcanic island of Ischia.
 Developed since 1956 by the late Susana Walton and overseen by Russell Page, La Mortella is one of Italy’s outstanding private gardens, a clever fusion of art and exceptional planting.
 Lunch at leisure before returning to Naples by boat.

 Ravello.
-Travel by hydrofoil around the Sorrento peninsula to Amalfi, where a coach completes the climb to Ravello, situated in the hills with thrilling views of the coastline.
+Drive across the Sorrento peninsula to Amalfi, where a coach completes the climb to Ravello, situated in the hills with thrilling views of the coastline.
 Visit the evocative garden of Villa Rufolo, a wonderful 13th-century palace.
 Also see Lord Grimthorpe’s vast Anglo-Italian garden at Villa Cimbrone, a charming muddle of the classical, Gothic and the Edwardian under a vast pergola.
 Return to Sorrento by Hydrofoil.

 Chartered Horticulturist specialising in the conservation of historic gardens, he obtained an MA in Conservation from the University of York.
 He writes for Country Life and lectures for NADFAS; he has completed two lecture tours of Australia for ADFAS.
 He is a Fellow of the Chartered Institute of Horticulture, a Fellow of the Linnean Society and a Professional Associate of the Royal Horticultural Society.
 His book Gardens of the Italian Lakes was published in 2016 by Frances Lincoln.